How to sustainable design?

 and obviously, host the website with a sustainable provider!

-Since the budget couldn't afford the standard user tests, we conducted the "corridor" tests in our company.
-We did three iterations before moving forward.
-We also found out that the Recycled Cloud needs new branding.
+Since the budget couldn't afford the standard user tests, I conducted the "corridor" tests in our company, in three iterations before moving forward.

 Once we felt all issues were addressed, we started designing the final screens in Adobe XD.
 The logo and branding were done by a dedicated Graphic Designer, Rachael Camp with whom I worked closely.